Rainbow-Dreamer/Ideal-Piano/README.md

 2. Since my software is in English, I made a Chinese patch package, which includes: the buttons in the interface, the chord type names displayed, and the chord type names.
 The Chinese patch package includes: the buttons of the interface, the names of the chord types displayed, (the original chords will keep the other English names, the first one is the Chinese name), the monophonic and intervals, the interface for selecting midi files and each setting item, the procedure for changing the settings.
 The download address of the Chinese patch installation package: https://www.jianguoyun.com/p/DabhR74QhPG0CBi3vrID
-5. the various parameters of this software settings can be modified using the folder change_settings.exe or directly to the config.py to modify, save and then open the software to see the changes.
+3. The various setting parameters of this software can be modified using `tools/change_settings.exe` or directly to the config.py to modify, save and then open the software to see the changes.
-4. 2021/10/31 update: Now you can load SoundFont files to play MIDI files, please set `use_soundfont` to True, `play_as_midi` to True, and then set the file path of SoundFont files using `sf2_path`.
-If you are not using SoundFont files to play MIDI files, the pause functionality will not work, because pygame currently does not support pausing MIDI files.
-If you are using SoundFont files, Ideal Piano will render the MIDI files to audio data internally using [sf2_loader](https://github.com/Rainbow-Dreamer/sf2_loader), then use pygame to play, therefore you can pause it.

 If you encounter any problems, please add my qq number 2180502841 to talk to me, thank you for your support!